stanjouven/test/README.md

-## Characterizing the evolution of user interests
+## Characterizing the of user interests
 ### Channel embedding